darktjm/gamesup/README.md

 Glactica II: Alliances.
 I have decided to place that one here instead of creating a new project for it.
 Both games used GLSL features not available in the version of GLSL advertised in the shaders.
-Mesa is strict about this, so the sahders failed to compile on Mesa.
+Mesa is strict about this, so the shaders failed to compile on Mesa.
 The hack simply edits the version before submitting to Mesa.
 Compile and usage instructions are in the top comment block.